neagle/gokibitz/README.md

 If you like GoKibitz enough to feel motivated to fix a bug or implement a new feature, I'd like to give you a virtual hug right now.

 First, fork this repo on Github.
 Once you've got it cloned, there's two ways to get set up.
-If you have Docker available on your machine, skip ahead to (#docker-development-setup) as it's a much simpler path to getting up and running.
+If you have Docker available on your machine, skip ahead to [Docker Development Setup](#docker-development-setup) as it's a much simpler path to getting up and running.
 If you don't have Docker, or if you just prefer to work natively, continue to the instructions below.

 Warning: I've only tested this on OS X and Ubuntu.